slucter/osint-telegram-bot/README.md

 ## Overview

-TFROB Search Bot is a Telegram bot that demonstrates the implementation of a search system using Elasticsearch as the backend database.
+OSINTBOTTELE Search Bot is a Telegram bot that demonstrates the implementation of a search system using Elasticsearch as the backend database.
 The bot provides functionality to search through indexed credentials with different user access levels and features.

 ## Features